Gemma 4 Guides

 Continue through the Gemma 4 cluster with the next guide that matches your current decision.

-How to Run Gemma 4 in Ollama
+How to Run Gemma 4 in Ollama: Tags, Hardware, and First Run

-How to Run Gemma 4 with llama.cpp
+How to Run Gemma 4 with llama.cpp: GGUF Setup, Hardware & Quantization Guide

 Still deciding what to read next?